microsoft/o365-moodle/local/o365docs/local_o365.md

 #### User Groups

-User Groups (i.e. Office 365 groups) can be created for each course on your Moodle site giving users the ablity to access Group resources such as Conversations, Group Files, and Calendar directly from the Microsoft Block via the Course Group link.
+User Groups (i.e. Office 365 groups) can be created for each course on your Moodle site giving users the ability to access Group resources such as Conversations, Group Files, and Calendar directly from the Microsoft Block via the Course Group link.
 The Group Files for each of these of these Office 365 groups can then be accessed by members using the Office 365 repository under "Groups (Courses)".
-Simlar to the SharePoint link, this provides a shared store of files for a course, allowing students and teachers the ability to collaborate on documents and share resources.
+Similar to the SharePoint link, this provides a shared store of files for a course, allowing students and teachers the ability to collaborate on documents and share resources.
 	-  Once enabled, new groups will be created every cron run for any course that doesn't have an Office 365 group set up for it.
 	-  Office 365 groups created will have their membership maintained automatically whenever someone joins or leaves a Moodle course.
 	-  By default the Office 365 group will be set as "Private" and the Moodle Admin will be set as an owner of the group.
 	-  The Office 365 group Calendar is automatically synced with the Moodle Course calendar

 ** Setting up User Groups (i.e. Office 365 groups) **

 1. In the *User Groups* setting select from the following choices:
 	-	**Disable** This is the default setting.
 Leaving this box check will mean no Office 365 groups will be created.
 	-	**Custom.** This allows you to select which Moodle courses for which you create a Moodle course and which group resources (i.e. Conversations, Group Files, Calendar etc.) are displayed in the Microsoft block.
 Once an Office 365 groups is created for a Moodle course, it is not deleted when a Course is unselected.
-Moroever, unselecting items such as Conversations, Group Files, etc. only remove links to those resources from the Microsoft block.
+Moreover, unselecting items such as Conversations, Group Files, etc. only remove links to those resources from the Microsoft block.
 They remain accessible from Office 365 for members of the group.
 	-	**All Features Enabled** This enables Office 365 groups for all Moodle courses and lists all group resources (i.e. Conversations, Group Files, Calendar, etc.) in the Microsoft block from the Course Group link.

 Advanced Settings